joyceweng/Lab8_Starter/README.md

 No. Because to test the message feature it involves many components interacting with each other.

 4. Would you use a unit test to test the “max message length” feature of a messaging application?
 Why or why not?
 For this question, assume the “max message length” feature prevents the user from typing more than 80 characters. \
 Yes.
-Because it does not involves interaction with other components and it is simple to just test the input and output.
+Because it does not involve interaction with other components and it is simple to just test the input and output.